 SYSOP GUIDELINES and RMS Station Authorization

 Before you inquire to run an RMS gateway station, we prefer you first be an active user of radio email.
-All gateway software requires a WL2K password.
-To get one you must maintain an active account.
+All gateway software requires a Winlink password.
+To get one you must maintain an active radio email account for each callsign/license you use.
 In addition, you must also request authorization for your station to connect with CMS servers as a network gateway.
 This is explained below under 'Authorizations'.

 - to reasonably maintain their stations both online and on-the-air 24x7x365

 - to provide dedicated gateway equipment, preferably with emergency power